Stigant/Starbucks-Project/Starbucks Blog Post.md

 <b> Random Forest Model - Alternative prediction methods </b>

-Once again a grid search was run before a model was refit on the entire training set.
+Once again a grid search was run on each output before a model was refit on the entire training set.
 This time the parameter grid was slightly expanded since there are fewer models to build.

 ```python